Usage-Based Car Insurance: How Telematics Programs Work and Who Should Use Them

 Can usage-based insurance actually raise my rates?

 Yes — it depends on the program.
 Progressive Snapshot is the most notable example: roughly 20% of participants see a rate increase after the monitoring period due to risky driving behaviors like frequent hard braking or late-night driving.
-Programs like State Farm Drive Safe & Save, however, have no rate-increase risk — your score only determines how large your discount is, not whether your base rate goes up.
+Programs like State Farm Drive Safe & Save and Nationwide SmartRide carry no rate-increase risk — your score only determines how large your discount is.
+If you're worried about a rate hike, choose a program that explicitly offers discount-only outcomes before enrolling.

 How much can I realistically save with a telematics program?

 Most programs advertise savings of up to 30–40% for the safest drivers.
-In practice, the average participant saves $20–$30 per month, which translates to $240–$360 per year.
+In practice, the average participant can save meaningfully on their premium, with Progressive Snapshot averaging $322 annually at renewal and a sign-up discount of approximately $169.
 Your actual savings depend on your baseline premium, state regulations, driving habits, and which insurer you choose.
-Signing up for a program with an immediate discount (like State Farm's 10% sign-up bonus) guarantees some savings regardless of your driving score.
+Signing up for a program with an immediate enrollment discount guarantees some savings regardless of your driving score.

 Do I have to use a smartphone app, or can I use a plug-in device?

 Most major programs give you a choice.
-Progressive Snapshot and State Farm Drive Safe & Save both offer either a plug-in OBD-II dongle or a smartphone app.
-Plug-in devices are generally considered more privacy-friendly since they limit tracking to your vehicle's data rather than your phone's location and usage.
-Smartphone apps tend to track more data but also offer more features like real-time feedback and trip summaries.
+Progressive Snapshot, State Farm Drive Safe & Save, and Nationwide SmartRide all offer either a plug-in OBD-II dongle or a smartphone app.
+Plug-in devices are generally considered more privacy-friendly since they limit tracking to your vehicle's data rather than your phone's location and usage patterns.
+Allstate Drivewise is app-only, so if privacy is your top concern, consider a program that offers a hardware alternative.

 Does telematics track my location?

 It depends on the program and the device type.
 Plug-in dongles typically track speed, mileage, braking, and acceleration without storing precise GPS routes.
-Smartphone apps, however, generally require continuous location access to function — and some insurers retain this data for extended periods.
-Always review your insurer's privacy policy before enrolling to understand exactly what data is collected and how long it's kept.
+Smartphone apps, however, generally require continuous location access — and some insurers retain this data for extended periods or share it with third parties.
+The January 2026 FTC consent order against GM/OnStar and the ongoing federal class action against Allstate/Arity have put significant pressure on insurers to improve data transparency and obtain explicit consent.
+Always review your insurer's privacy policy before enrolling.

 Is usage-based insurance worth it for occasional drivers?

 Absolutely — occasional and low-mileage drivers are among the biggest beneficiaries of UBI.
-If you drive fewer than 10,000 miles per year, pay-per-mile programs or behavior-based UBI can save you significantly compared to flat-rate traditional policies.
-Pay-per-mile options like Allstate Milewise or Nationwide SmartMiles charge a low monthly base rate plus a per-mile fee, making them ideal if your driving is infrequent or seasonal.
-Explore pay-per-mile car insurance to compare both options side by side.
+If you drive fewer than 10,000 miles per year, behavior-based UBI or pay-per-mile programs can save you significantly compared to flat-rate traditional policies.
+Pay-per-mile options charge a low monthly base rate plus a per-mile fee, making them ideal if your driving is infrequent or seasonal.
+Explore both options to find the best fit — you can also consider on-demand car insurance for maximum flexibility if you drive only occasionally.

 Compare Car Insurance Rates in Ohio